Introducing Sherlock

 Watson’s career and character

 For someone interested in late Victorian history, Watson’s biography as as interesting as Holmes’s.
 Watson took a medical degree from University of London in 1878.
-He enlists in the army and joins his regiment in India just in time to take part in the Second Afghan War (1878-80) and sees action in the Battle of Maiwand where he is shot in the shoulder and, upon recovering, invalided out of the service a pension.
+He enlists in the army and joins his regiment in India just in time to take part in the Second Afghan War (1878 to 1880) and sees action in the Battle of Maiwand where he is shot in the shoulder and, upon recovering, invalided out of the service a pension.
 Not exactly a long career, then.

 Because he is not a freak, like Holmes, his views can be presumed to be characteristic of the times and therefore have great sociological interest.
 It is notable, then that he refers to ‘London, that great cesspool into which all the loungers and idlers of the Empire are irresistibly drained’.